 March – Physical Self-Care

-maintaining a healthy quality of life that allows one to get through daily activities without undue fatigue or physical stress.
+Promoting and maintaining a healthy quality of life that allows one to get through daily activities without undue fatigue or physical stress.
 The ability to recognize the impact of behaviors on wellness, and adopting healthful habits while avoiding destructive habits, contribute to our optimal physical wellness.

 April – Spiritual Self-Care